MASILab/ADSP_AutoQA/README.md

 - The app works best on a smaller monitor, as larger monitors tend to update the screen more slowly.
 - If there is a directory with a large number of QA documents (e.g. ADNI with SLANT-TICVv1.2), it will take a while to pre-load images, so please be patient and try not to click outside of the web browser (it MIGHT crash otherwise)

+## CONTROLS:
+`Q`: Select "Yes" for the QA of the output

+`W`: Select "No" for the QA of the output

+`E`: Select "Maybe" for the QA of the output

+`Spacebar`: Start or pause the auto montage function

+`Right arrow key`: Move to the next image

+`Left arrow key`: Move to the previous image

+`Enter`: Hop in and out of the "reason" text box

 ## Features to add later
 - Speed setting: allows you to set the montage speed
 - Reverse montage: allows you to montage in reverse order